 The modern vape device came out in 2003.
 This means people have been vaping for over a decade now and only in the last year have any deaths been reported.

-THC oil or any oil is not supposed to go in your vape device.
-THC oil is illegally sold and therefore does not abide by any regulations like nicotine e-liquid does.
+THC oil or any oil is not supposed to go in your vape device, and certainly not in your lungs.
+THC oil is illegally sold and therefore does not abide by any regulations like nicotine e-liquid and CBD eliquid does.

 When you buy THC oil from someone on the street, in the pub or market and decide to vape it, you are putting your lungs at risk.